 Website Accessibility Audits

-Meeting the Challenge works with business, organizations and universities to ensure that web content, navigation and structure is accessible for those with disabilities.
+Meeting the Challenge works with business, organizations, and universities to ensure that web content, navigation, and structure are accessible for those with disabilities.

 ADA Lawsuit Audits